AGLakhowal/Gamma-Permit-Package/README.md

 ## Scope

+## Scope

 The Gamma Runtime Governance Engine is architecture-neutral and model-agnostic.

-It does not replace AI models or decision systems.
-It governs when those systems may act or adapt.
+It implements a **Dual Permission Model** designed to govern both:

+1. **Permit-to-Act:** Authorizing externally effective actions (financial, physical, or digital).
+2. **Permit-to-Adapt:** Authorizing internal system modifications (parameter updates, reinforcement learning).

-The governance layer evaluates authorization conditions at the externalization boundary, where internal computation becomes real-world action.
+The governance layer evaluates authorization conditions at the externalization boundary, where internal computation becomes real-world action or adaptation.

 ---

 ## System Assumptions